Struct tokio::sync::Notify

 pub fn notify_one(&self)

-Notifies a waiting task.
+Notifies the first waiting task.

 If a task is currently waiting, that task is notified.
 Otherwise, a permit is stored in this Notify value and the next call to notified().await will complete immediately consuming the permit made available by this call to notify_one().